learn-co-curriculum/dsc-networks-recap/README.md

 ## Recommendations

 Finally, you rounded out the section by investigating how networks can be used to provide recommendations to users.
-To do this, you investigated a preliminary approach known as collaborative filtering, specifically exploring user based collaborative filtering in which similar users are identified and their preferences are used to generate recommendations to the user in question.
+To do this, you investigated a preliminary approach known as collaborative filtering, specifically exploring user-based collaborative filtering in which similar users are identified and their preferences are used to generate recommendations to the user in question.
 There are many alternative approaches to recommendations systems such as using Singular Value Decomposition.

 ## Summary